replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/02-checking-cluster-resources/assignment.md

 timelimit: 300
 ---

-Now that we know we are installing to a supported version of Kubernetes, let's see if that cluster has the resources to support running Harbor.
+Now that we know we're installing to a supported version of Kubernetes, let's see if that cluster has the resources to support running Harbor.